chufangao/CTOD/llm_prediction_on_pubmed/README.md

 ## Prerequisites

-- Download the trial dataset from CITI .
+- Download the trial dataset from CITI.
 If it has already been downloaded, provide the path to the data in the scripts.
-- To extract all the PubMed abstracts linked to the clinical trials, we use the NCBI API.
-Follow instructions at this [page](https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us) to create a NCBI account and obtain the API key.
+- Follow the instructions on this [page](https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us) to create an NCBI account and obtain the API key.

 ## 1. Extract PubMed Abstracts

 - Run the following commands for the extraction algorithm to retrieve all linked PubMed abstracts.
-Provide the NCBI API key, the path to the CITI data and the path to save the extracted abstracts.
+Provide the NCBI API key, the path to the CITI data, and the path to save the extracted abstracts.

 ```jsx
 cd llm_prediction_on_pubmed
 python extract_pubmed_abstracts.py --data_path <Path to CITI data> --NCBI_api_key <API key> --save_path <Path to save extracted abstracts>
 ```

-## 2. Retrieve Top 2 Abstracts
+## 2. Retrieve the Top 2 Abstracts

-- In order to have the process efficient, we initially retrieve top 2 most relevant abstracts (as shown in the figure above) and save them in a dataframe.
+- To make the process efficient, we initially retrieve the top 2 most relevant abstracts (as shown in the figure above) and save them in a data frame.

 ```jsx
 python retrieve_top2_abstracts.py --data_path <Path to CITI data> --pubmed_path <Path to the extracted pubmed data>
 ```

-The resultant dataframe will be save at /<pubmed_path>/top_2_extracted_pubmed_articles.csv
+The resultant data frame will be saved at /<pubmed_path>/top_2_extracted_pubmed_articles.csv

 ## 3. Get LLM Predictions

-- To get the llm prediction on PubMed abstracts, provide the OpenAI api key to get_llm_predictions.py script and run the following.
-Also provide the path to the above top_2_extracted_pubmed_articles.csv and the path to save llm predictions
+- To get the LLM prediction on PubMed abstracts, provide the OpenAI API key to the get_llm_predictions.py script and run the following.
+Also, provide the path to the above top_2_extracted_pubmed_articles.csv and the path to save LLM predictions.

 ```jsx
 python get_llm_predictions.py --top_2_pubmed_path <Path to top_2_extracted_pubmed_articles.csv> --save_path <Path to save LLM predictions>
 ```

-- Finally to combine all the outcomes run the following code.
-Also provide the path to the above top_2_extracted_pubmed_articles.csv and the path to saved llm predictions.
+- Finally, to combine all the outcomes, run the following code.
+Also, provide the path to the above top_2_extracted_pubmed_articles.csv and the path to saved LLM predictions.

 ```jsx
 python clean_and_extract_final_outcomes.py --gpt_decisions_path <Path to saved LLM predictions> --top_2_pubmed_path <Path to top_2_extracted_pubmed_articles.csv>